m4ttsch/omscs-notes-notes/operating-systems/virtualization.md

 Virtual addresses are used by the applications in the guest.
 Physical addresses are used by the kernel of the guest.
 Machine address correspond to the physical addresses on the underlying physical platform.

 The guest OS makes mappings of virtual addresses to the physical addresses that it thinks it owns.
 Underneath, the hypervisor maintains a mapping of the physical addresses to the machine addresses.
-“Contiguous” physical addresses can map to discontiguous machine addresses.
+"Contiguous" physical addresses can map to discontiguous machine addresses.

 In effect, there are two page tables: one maintained by the guest OS, and one maintained by the hypervisor.